radar/by_star/README.md

 `bundle exec rake spec:active_record`

 Have an Active Record or Mongoid version in mind?
-Set the environemtnal variables `ACTIVE_RECORD_VERSION` and `MONGOID_VERSION` to a version of your choice.
+Set the environment variables `ACTIVE_RECORD_VERSION` and `MONGOID_VERSION` to a version of your choice.
 A version number provided will translate to `~> VERSION`, and the string `master` will grab the latest from Github.